What is High Performance Computing?

-High performance computing (HPC) is the practice of aggregating computing power in a way that delivers much higher performance than one could get out of a typical desktop computer or workstation in order to solve large problems in science, engineering, or business.
-High performance computing is the foundation for many scientific, industrial, and societal advancements.
+High-performance computing (HPC) is the practice of aggregating computing power in a way that delivers much higher performance than one could get out of a typical desktop computer or workstation to solve large problems in science, engineering, or business.
+HPC is the foundation for many scientific, industrial, and societal advancements.

 HPC solutions have three main components: